On the Radar

 Expected Losses Versus Incurred Losses

-Unlike the incurred loss models in existing U.S. GAAP, the CECL model does not
+Unlike the incurred loss models in previous U.S. GAAP, the CECL

-specify a threshold for recognizing an impairment allowance.
-Rather, an entity
+model does not specify a threshold for recognizing an impairment allowance.

-allowance — or contra-asset — rather than as a direct write-down of the
+recognized as an allowance — or contra-asset — rather than as a direct

 Estimates Represent Lifetime Losses